Waithali kingdom: Culture

 The dynasty is particularly noted for introducing Arakanese coinage, predating Burmese coinage by almost a millennium.
 The coins featured Srivatsa (Thiriwutsa) on one side, while the obverse bore an image of a bull which symbolizes the Chandra dynasty along with the king’s name inscribed in Sanskrit.
 Comparable designs have been discovered in Chittagong, Dvaravati, and Champa.

+The Rakha Wunna alphabet and the usage of Arakanese coins were derived during the Waithali kingdom.

 During this period, Buddhism became more widespread, as evidenced by numerous Yedhamma inscriptions written in Sanskrit, Pāli, or combination of both.
 The presence of the colossal Vesali Buddha image, standing seventeen feet tall, further attests to the prominence of Buddhism in early Vesali.
 King Vīra Candra is traditionally credited with constructing one hundred Buddha stupas, which were regarded as significant religious monuments.

 Despite the dominance of Buddhism, Brahmanic rituals also played a role in Vesali’s courtly traditions.
 A large statue of a crouching bull was discovered at the center of a brick structure, suggesting its involvement in royal rituals.
 The bull motif also appears on coins bearing the Sanskrit name of King Vīra Candra.
 The reverse of these coins features the Srivatsa symbol, representing the king’s role as a guarantor of prosperity.
 Similar numismatic designs were found in contemporary Pyu cities of Myanmar, as well as in Thailand and southern Vietnam.

 Vesali and Dhanyawadi share many similarities with the walled Pyu cities of Central Myanmar.
 Both cultures built cities with an inner walled area enclosed by an outer city wall.
 It is believed that the lower classes used the land within the outer walls for agriculture.

 The early form of the Arakanese language was used in this period influenced by Sanskrit and Pali.